comind-pro/comind-ops/docs/onboarding.md

 You now have:
 - ✅ Complete Comind-Ops Platform running locally
-- ✅ ArgoCD managing GitOps workflows
+- ✅ ArgoCD managing GitOps workflows with Helm charts
-- ✅ Your first application deployed
+- ✅ Your first application deployed via GitOps
-- ✅ Understanding of platform operations
+- ✅ Understanding of platform operations and infrastructure flow

 The platform is ready for your team to build and deploy applications with confidence, security, and automation.